 sharp pain in your upper stomach (especially after eating);

 jaundice (yellowing of your skin or eyes);

-pale skin, easy bruising, unusual bleeding, feeling light-headed or short of breath, rapid heart rate, trouble concentrating, purple or red pinpoint spots under your skin.
+pale skin, easy bruising, unusual bleeding, feeling light-headed or short of breath, rapid heart rate, purple or red pinpoint spots under your skin.

 Common side effects may include: